H.R. 5509: Safe Step Act

 Doctors and prescribing clinicians

-They would get a more standard and predictable process for arguing that step therapy is medically inappropriate for a patient.
+They get one standard, time-limited process for arguing that step therapy is medically wrong for a patient, instead of plan-by-plan paperwork with no deadline.

 Who is affected by H.R.
 5509?